Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Introduction

-To describe these phenomena, multiple models have been proposed, including both continuum and discrete frameworks~\cite{Dockery2001,Ye2024,FarrellHallattschek2013,Alert2020}, incorporating diverse feedback mechanisms for growth inhibition, such as nutrient depletion, programmed cell death (apoptosis), and mechanical stress~\cite{Dockery2001,FarrellHallattschek2013,Basan2009,Williamson2018,Ye2024}.
-In this work, we investigate how mechanical feedback alone shapes the dynamics of non-motile cell colonies by introducing a minimal micromechanical model that couples cellular growth to stress accumulation.
-We demonstrate that the characteristic length scale $\chi$ of the front, corresponding to the active layer, governs several key features of the system, including the formation of ring-like patterns, the transition from exponential to linear expansion, and the characteristic wavelength of fingering instabilities.
-Furthermore, the recently proposed mechanism by which fingering instabilities promote accelerated population growth~\cite{Ye2024} is observed within our model.

-The active length $\chi$ represents the range over which stress propagates and compressive perturbations accumulate.
-Such a purely mechanical origin of $\chi$ contrasts with the active layer length encountered in other models, such as those in which growth is regulated by nutrient availability~\cite{Dockery2001}.
-Strikingly, independently of the microscopic origin of the active layer thickness, $\chi$ appears to regulate many aspects of the collective dynamics.

-Starting from a discrete, particle-based model, we derive the mechanical origin of the active growth layer and analyze its role at the microscopic level.
-To investigate the structure of the active front and the emergence of instabilities in greater detail, we construct a coarse-grained continuum description.
+Starting from a discrete, particle-based model, we elucidate the origin and role of the active growth layer at the microscopic level.
+To probe further the structure of the active front and the emergence of instabilities, we derive a coarse-grained continuum description.
 These continuum equations extend previous theoretical formulations of pattern formation in proliferating systems~\cite{Ye2024,Dockery2001,Williamson2018}, linking local mechanical interactions to large-scale colony dynamics.
-In addition, this allows for a direct comparison with models in which growth is regulated by nutrient availability~\cite{Dockery2001}.
+In addition, this allows for a direct comparison with models in which growth is regulated by nutrient availability~\cite{Giverso2016}.
 Finally, we assess the scope and limitations of this continuum approach and of the model.